Patient education: Hepatitis A (Beyond the Basics)

 Hepatitis is a common form of liver injury that simply means "inflammation of the liver" (the suffix "itis" means inflammation and "hepa" means liver).
 Hepatitis A is a specific type of hepatitis that is caused by a virus.

 Hepatitis A virus (HAV) infection occurs worldwide.
-The number of people who become infected with HAV in the United States has declined substantially since a vaccine became available; the vaccine is routinely recommended for all infants and any adult who is at high risk of becoming infected.
-In 2005, 1.5 people per 100,000 were infected with HAV; this is the lowest infection rate ever recorded .
+The number of people who become infected with HAV in the United States has declined substantially since vaccination became available; the vaccine is routinely recommended for all infants and any adult who is at high risk of becoming infected.
+In 2014, 0.4 persons per 100,000 were infected with HAV .

 However, the infection rate is much higher in developing countries.
 Among travelers to developing countries, about three in every 1,000 travelers staying in luxury hotels acquire hepatitis A every month, and about 20 in every 1,000 travelers who eat or drink in poor hygienic conditions acquire hepatitis A every month.

 This topic review discusses how hepatitis A is spread, the signs and symptoms of HAV infection, how it is diagnosed and treated, and how it can be prevented.
 Other types of hepatitis are discussed separately.
-(See "Patient information: Hepatitis B (Beyond the Basics)" and "Patient information: Hepatitis C (Beyond the Basics)".)
+(See "Patient education: Hepatitis B (Beyond the Basics)" and "Patient education: Hepatitis C (Beyond the Basics)".)

 HOW DID I BECOME INFECTED WITH HEPATITIS A?